schmittjoaopedro/spring-boot-sample/README.md

 ### The *controller* package

 The *controller* package contains all classes to create the REST layer of the application.
-The class *ApiController.java* disponibilizes a public layer that anonymous users can use to invoke application procedures.
+The class *ApiController.java* implements public application procedures allowed to anonymous users.
-The class *PagesController.java* implements mapping to html pages, for example, we can access the web page application/user-admin.html calling /users.
+The class *PagesController.java* implements mapping to HTML files.
+Example, we can access the web page "application/user-admin.html" calling "/users".
-The classes *RoleController.java* and *UserController.java* disponibilizes server procedures for authenticated users.
+The classes *RoleController.java* and *UserController.java* implements server procedures for authenticated users.

 ApiController.java
 ```java